NENA911/NG911GISDataModel/esri_geodatabase/README.md

 supplied ArcGIS Toolbox follow the instructions appropriate to your version of ArcGIS Desktop.

-*NOTE: You must download or clone the Git repository to your local computer before proceeding.*
+*NOTE: You must download the [NENA_NG911_Toolbox.zip](NENA_NG911_Toolbox.zip) and unzip locally or download/clone the Git repository to your local computer before proceeding.*

 #### ArcGIS Desktop 10.8.x Instructions